 Sustainable fashion startup Allbirds makes what might be best described as hybrid casual shoes for women and men, featuring a thick sneaker sole and an interesting, casual shoe-like wool upper.

-As of this writing, the Longwing Crossover hybrid dress shoes cost $289, according to Wolf and Shepherd’s website.
+Last I checked, the Longwing Crossover hybrid dress shoes cost $289, according to Wolf and Shepherd’s website.

 About Wolf and Shepherd

 Wolf and Shepherd is a men’s lifestyle and fashion brand specializing in uniquely comfortable and versatile dress shoes for men.
 The company is a great example of the kinds of innovative, direct-to-consumer brands helping men dress sharp in the digital age.